Chibhiraj/Chibhiraj/README.md

 - 👋 Hi, I’m @Chibhiraj
-- 👀 I’m interested in app developement and graphic designing
+- 👀 I’m interested in web developement and graphic designing
-- 🌱 I’m currently learning Android developement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...